outlierbio/igv-server/README.md

 The code expects a few standard column names.
-Besides the "Name" field, which is standard for Airtable, each table must have a "Description" text field, and each Sample recordmust have a "BAM" field containing the S3 url to the corresponding BAM file.
+Besides the "Name" field, which is standard for Airtable, each table must have a "Description" text field, and each Sample record must have a "BAM" field containing the S3 url to the corresponding BAM file.

 That's it!
 Start the server with `python app.py`